 Suzanne Kaplan represents plaintiffs in defective medical device, dangerous prescription drug and medical malpractice cases involving serious injuries or death.
-She also works on behalf of plaintiffs in complex civil litigation involving pharmacy liability (misfilled prescriptions), aviation law, product liability, personal injury and commercial disputes.
+She also works on behalf of plaintiffs in complex civil litigation involving pharmacy liability (misfilled prescriptions), aviation law, products liability, personal injury and commercial disputes.
 Suzanne has been selected for inclusion in Super Lawyers – Rising Stars (2013-2014).

 - B.A., Economics, The University of Texas at Austin

 - J.D., University of California at Davis

 DePuy ASR and Pinnacle cases – Defective Hip Implants

 Suzanne represents a number of plaintiffs and their spouses in cases against DePuy Orthopaedics and Johnson & Johnson.
 The defendants manufactured and sold hip implants made of cobalt and chromium, which were designed to replace both the ball and socket of a person’s hip joint with metal parts.
 However, once implanted, it was discovered that the metal ball and the metal cup grind against each other causing small particles of metal to break off, passing into the person’s tissue and bloodstream.
 Cases are pending.

 Pharmacy Malpractice Cases

 Suzanne represents a little boy who was temporarily blinded then hospitalized twice because his pharmacy compounded his prescription medication improperly.
 The pharmacy that filled the boy’s prescription added more than seven times the amount of medication into the bottle they sold to his mom.
 When the pharmacy learned how potent the medication was, they tried to cover up the error.
 Case settled for a confidential amount.